 The spatial distribution of the pasture in the AWR indicated most pasture land in the western part of the river basin (Figure 5).
-NASS data was downloaded for all the counties within the AWR and based on an area weighted proportioning approach in ArcGIS, the county level data were distributed to the subbasins, and the number of cattle per hectare within a subbasin was determined.
+Based on an area weighted proportioning approach in ArcGIS, the county level cattle data were distributed to the subbasins, and the number of cattle per hectare within a subbasin was determined.
 The average density in 2010-2011 was 0.267 (range 0.018 to 1.284) head of cattle per hectare.